Skip to main content

 Autocert

-By using Autocert, you agree to the Let's Encrypt Subscriber Agreement.
-There are strict usage limits per domain you should be aware of.
-Consider testing with autocert_use_staging first.
+If you use Let's Encrypt as your CA, you agree to the Let's Encrypt Subscriber Agreement.
+Let's Encrypt enforces strict usage limits per domain you should be aware of.
+Consider testing Autocert with autocert_use_staging first.

 How to configure